jsoni2/CS4220/Week03/homework.md

         print('canoe') // false

 ##### Extra Credit.
-Write a function that is able to call each of the functions in Q1-Q3 and print the answers in order. <br />
+Write a function that is able to call each of the functions in Q1-Q3 and print the answers in order.
 Hint: You will need to use promises or callbacks in all the previous homework functions in order to achieve this.
 (15 pts)

 *Do not use setTimeout() or setInterval() as a solution.
 NO credit for setTimeout or setInterval.